-A Baltimore jury ordered Johnson and Johnson and its subsidiaries to pay $1.56 billion to a woman who developed peritoneal mesothelioma after decades of using the company’s talc-based baby powder.
+A Baltimore City Circuit Court jury ordered Johnson and Johnson and its affiliates to pay $1.56 billion to a woman who developed peritoneal mesothelioma after decades of using the company’s talc-based baby powder.
 The December 22, 2025, verdict is the largest single-plaintiff award in the ongoing talc litigation against J&J.

 The jury found that J&J failed to warn consumers about asbestos contamination in its talc products and actively concealed the known risks.